-On the opposite side, the liberal views of John Stuart Mill are certainly rationalist.

-Mill's hostility toward religion, purely religious education and tradition, and the tyranny that might exist within a family in regard to treatment of women clearly points in this
+On the opposite side is the "aggressively secular and liberal morality, which stands in the tradition established by John Stuart Mill".
+The views of John Stuart Mill are certainly rationalist.
+It is obvious in Mill's hostility toward religion, purely religious education and tradition, and the tyranny that might exist within a family in regard to treatment of women clearly points in this direction.
+Mill brings out specific dangers that